 Becoming a Member

-To become a member of REACH you must be 16 years of age or older, be living in Lanarkshire and have caring responsibilities of a person diagnosed or referred for assessment of autism.
+To become a member of REACH you must be 16 years of age or older, be living in North or South Lanarkshire and have caring responsibilities of a person diagnosed or referred for assessment of autism.
 Individuals living in Lanarkshire with a diagnosis can also become members but may have certain restrictions about accessing some services depending on age.

 REACH is a Scottish Charitable Incorporated Organisation which means as a member you must 1) Act in the interests of the charity and 2) Seek in good faith to ensure that REACH act in a manner which is consistent with its charitable purposes.
 You will be asked to attend an AGM each year and can help make some important decisions about the charity.
 These decisions must be made carefully and with the best interests of REACH in mind.